Learning the AsciiDoc syntax

 Learning the AsciiDoc syntax with Kata

-A kata is an exercise which focuses on learning something new.
+A kata is an exercise that focuses on learning something new.

 The primary goals of this exercise are: